junbaoZHUO/UncertaintyRank/Correction/README.md

 ```python
 python generate_file_for_adaptation.py
 ```
-One can easily modified the codes for Office-Home and Bing-Caltech.
+One can easily modify the codes for Office-Home and Bing-Caltech.